h1ddenpr0cess20/tyumi/README.md

 ## Overview

-Tyumi is a powerful, client-side AI chatbot web application that seamlessly integrates with multiple AI providers including OpenAI, Anthropic, Google, Mistral AI, x.ai, and local Ollama models.
+Tyumi is a powerful, client-side AI chatbot web application that seamlessly integrates with multiple AI providers including OpenAI, Anthropic, Google, Mistral, xAI, and local Ollama models.
 Built with a modular architecture, it offers advanced features like personality customization, tool calling, text-to-speech, theme customization, and secure local storage.

 ## 🌟 Key Features